lnferris/ocean_data_tools/docs/region_select.md

 ``[xcoords,ycoords] = region_select()`` creates a list of x and y coordinates (which represent vertices of a polygon) selected by clicking stations on an existing (latitude vs. longitude) plot, returning them as ``xcoords`` and ``ycoords``.

+``xcoords`` and ``ycoords`` are vectors of coordinates representing vertices of a polygon. -180/180 or 0/360 notation will match that of the existing plot.

 #### Example 1

 ```Matlab